RentANerdConsulting/DebianScript/README.md

 # DebianScript
 Bash Script for hardening Ubuntu and Debian linux distributions, installing major server functions, and configuring them.

+**This script is provided as-is.
+Use it at your own risk.
+It has been tested thoroughly, but we can't prepare for every possible issue or configuration.**

 More functions will be added for end users as well, and for additional server features, creating a simple, menu driven script to perform most major installation and configuration tasks with minimal user intervention and time required.

+The script uses flag files to track which functions have been completed and what has been configured.
+This prevents it from running multiple instances of the same functions and causing configuration errors.

 **This currently only supports Ubuntu Server 16.04 LTS.
 Other distros will be supported soon.**